holsfastagz/portfolio/salamander-transcriptomics/README.md

 of these genes.

 Since this project is computational, I took the initiative to learn Bash scripting and create programs to make our workflow faster and easier.
-Most of the programs I coded are simple.
+The programs I coded are simple.
 They are found in this repository.

 ## 🖥️ blast
 Used to create BLAST database and search for Pax6 transcripts.